 He holds a B.A. in political science from Tufts University and a J.D. from Northeastern University School of Law.

 Joe’s a graduate of the State University of New York (SUNY) College of Environmental Science and Forestry with a degree in Forest Engineering.
 Prior to joining ReVision, he lived and worked in Queens, New York, managing the remediation activities for gasoline and fuel oil spills in the five boroughs of New York City.

-He and his fiance, Sophia, purchased their first home in Portland and plan to do some major energy efficiency renovations in the near future.
-Their goals include installing renewable energy systems and to completely eliminate burning fossil fuels for their energy needs.
+Joe and his fiance, Sophia, purchased their first home in Portland and have done some major energy efficiency upgrades to nearly eliminate their fossil fuel consumption.

 Marketing & Office Manager